Parikshit: Death

 Once while hunting, King Parikshit encountered Kali Purush who asked him for a new shelter other than his places of gambling, prostitution, vice and immoral relationship.
 King Parikshit allowed him to reside in gold.
-Though he asked him to reside in gold, the crown of King happened to be of gold, eventually Kali Purush entered King's mind.
+Though he asked him to reside in illicitly obtained gold, the crown of King happened to be of illicitly obtained gold (the crown originally belonged to Jarasandha, was taken by Bhima after killing him and wasn't returned to Jarasandha's successors), eventually Kali Purush entered King's mind.
 As the king crossed paths he saw sage Shamika meditating and asked him the whereabouts of a deer which he was hunting.
 But the sage did not respond as he was meditating.
 Angry at this, Parikshit tossed a dead snake around the sage's neck due to the ill effects of Kali Purush in his mind.
-The sage had a son named Shringi, who heard this incident from another sage's son named Krisa.
+The sage had a son named Shringi (not to be confused with Shringi in Ramayan), who heard this incident from another sage's son named Krisa.
 He became furious as he didn't know the deceit played by Kali Purush.
 He cursed Parikshit to die of a snakebite in seven days, for disrespecting his father, Rishi Shamika.

-When Shamika learned of the curse his son had given, he was dissatisfied.
+When Shamika learned of the curse his son had given, he was disappointed.
 Shamika ordered his disciple Gaurmukha to go to Parikshit and tell him everything about his death.
 When Parikshit heard about the curse he accepted his fate, but the ministers created a mansion that would stand on a solitary column and remain well guarded.

 Kashyapa, a sage who knew how to cure snakebites was coming for the king.
 But Takshaka changed the mind of the sage by offering him more wealth.
-Takshaka came to the king in form of an insect in fruits and bit Parikshit, which eventually led to his death.
+Takshaka came to the king in form of a worm in fruits and bit Parikshit, which instantly led to his death.

 The death of Parikshit is also recorded by another episode when the Pandavas conquered Khandavaprastha (now known as Indraprastha).
 Takshaka is the head of snakes, who was residing in Nagaloka without any human disturbance.
 When the Pandavas arrived, Takshaka felt his freedom is seized, with pure anger, he ordered his troops to attack the Pandavas and their subjects.
 The widespread attack resulted in the death of many people, or everyone except the Pandavas and their wife Draupadi.
 After this incident, Arjuna, the third Pandava, lifted his bow and set fire to the Nagaloka.
 Takshaka grew even more furious and vowed to kill one of the lineages of the Pandavas.
-The vow of Takshaka and the curse of Rishi Shamika's son Sringin gave the ultimate destiny of Parikshit that he will be killed by a snakebite.
+The vow of Takshaka and the curse of Rishi Shamika's son Shringi gave the ultimate destiny of Parikshit that he will be killed by a snakebite.